 Students should come into the classroom quietly and take their seats.
 Make sure your pencils are sharpened and all your materials are ready.
-Complete the daily warm – up that is written on the board then wait for Mr. Leslie’s directions for instruction.
+Get assigned device and login in and close after loading.Wait for Mr. Leslie’s directions for instruction.
 Make sure you copy the homework from the board before you start your warm – up activity.

 All class work and homework is assigned to help students succeed.
 The homework assignments help you develop a better understanding of class instruction, and previously taught material.
 It is essential that students complete the required reading assignments each week to successfully grasp the material taught in class.

 Students will have 5 days after grades have been put in PowerSchool to make up missing work.
 After the 5th day, the grade of the missing assignment stands.

 Quizzes are given to quickly assess the students’ understanding of class instruction.
 Most quizzes will be announced, but I reserve the right to give unannounced quizzes.